 Tips for Multi-Platform Distribution:

-- YouTube: Pretty straightforward here – YouTube absolutely loves videos that are long form, so if your video is long form, or done in a tutorial style – this is the best place to spread the content.
+- YouTube.
+Pretty straightforward here – YouTube absolutely loves videos that are long form, so if your video is long form, or done in a tutorial style – this is the best place to spread the content.

-- Instagram and TikTok: These platforms focus on snappy, dynamic content – something that you would want to watch on your phone.
+- Instagram and TikTok.
+These platforms focus on snappy, dynamic content – something that you would want to watch on your phone.
 So don’t forget to also have a variation of your video that’s specifically tailored for vertical format.

-- LinkedIn: LinkedIn is the best place for B2B content of all sorts, which would be the prime place to talk about pain points of your potential clients.
+- LinkedIn.
+LinkedIn is the best place for B2B content of all sorts, which would be the prime place to talk about pain points of your potential clients.
 Additionally, Linkedin allows for additional, targeted reach if you use ads.

-- Facebook: Facebook favours square videos, so you can tailor your 16:9 video to work with it and get viral.
+- Facebook, Facebook favours square videos, so you can tailor your 16:9 video to work with it and get viral.

 No need for marketing degrees or years of experience to understand: each platform scoops up and pushes specific types of content to the top, so if you play the game right, you are guaranteed to enjoy improved reach – that’s what a multi platform distribution really means.